Sako 85 Synthetic Stainless Rifle Review

 (Left: Sako 85 in .308 Calibre with Schmidt & Bender Scope and North Star Moderator)

-The safety features on the Sako is also excellent the Sako's two way safety working on a rocker switch, locks both the trigger and the bolt handle, as well as blocking the firing pin.
-The unique bolt release button in front of the safety catch also allows loading or removal of a cartridge from the chamber with the safety engaged.
+The safety features on the Sako is also excellent and very intuitive.
+The two way safety operates on a rocker switch, locks both the trigger and the bolt handle, as well as blocking the firing pin.
+The unique bolt release button in front of the safety catch also allows unloading or removal of a cartridge from the chamber with the safety engaged.
 This in my view is a super nice feature.

 The Sako 85 action is available in calibre specific sizes, matching cartridge length to overall size of action.
 Not only does this look much nicer but it also means the length of bolt travel directly relates to the specific cartridge length, unlike other rifles such as the Tikka T3 where one size fits all.

-All things considered this is a great rifle, it is a good rugged construction, with plenty of space between the stock and the free floating barrel to inspire confidence that it is truly floating free.
+All things considered this is a great rifle, it is a good rugged, robust construction, with plenty of space between the stock and the free floating barrel to inspire confidence that it is truly floating and excellent rigidity in the stock.

-With an RRP of around £1400-00 it's not the cheapest rifle on the market, however in terms of cost it offers some great middle ground being a step up from it's sister the Tikka T3, whilst not as wallet busting as say a Blaser or Sauer.
+With an RRP of around £1800-00 for the more affordable models to £3,500-00 for the high-end 85's, it's not the cheapest rifle on the market, however in terms of price band, it offers some great middle ground, offering a step up from it's sister the Tikka T3, whilst not as wallet busting as say a Blaser R8 or Sauer 404.

-For more Rifle Reviews simply click on the following link: rifle-reviews
+For more Rifle Reviews of some of the most popular rifles used for deer hunting then simply click on the following link: rifle-reviews